-The concept of green buildings dates back to the late 1980s, when the Building Research Establishment Environmental Assessment Method (BREEAM) was developed.
-They have been using different tools to elucidate, reevaluate, and acknowledge green buildings.
+The concept of green buildings dates back to the late 1980s when the Building Research Establishment Environmental Assessment Method (BREEAM) was developed.
+They have used different tools to elucidate, reevaluate, and acknowledge green buildings.

 Also known as green construction or sustainable buildings, green buildings refer to a structure that is environmentally friendly and energy-efficient throughout its lifespan.

-In this blog Graana.com, Pakistan’s smartest property portal provides a detailed account of green architecture, sustainable building materials, their characteristics and components.
+In this blog, Graana.com, Pakistan’s smartest property portal, provides a detailed account of green architecture, sustainable building materials, their characteristics, and their components.

 What is the Aim of Constructing Green Buildings?

 With the advancement of technology, new and efficient practices are being developed to construct green buildings.
 Their purpose is to design buildings that: